Sava

 Why Now

-An $84T wealth transfer meets credible AI in regulated finance.
+A $124T wealth transfer, a rewritten tax code, and credible AI in regulated finance.

-Two tailwinds converge: the largest intergenerational wealth transfer in history is now actively underway, and AI has crossed the bar for high-stakes, regulated financial workflows.
+Three tailwinds converge: the largest intergenerational wealth transfer in history keeps getting revised upward, the 2025 tax law expanded the exact planning strategies Sava wedges in on, and AI has crossed the bar for high-stakes, regulated financial workflows.

 Advisors are leaning in.
 Estate and trust capabilities have shifted from "nice to have" to table stakes for RIAs, with $144.6T of AUM across ~15.8K SEC-registered firms looking for modern trust infrastructure they can plug into.[14]
 [7] [10]